-The Americans Abroad Caucus counts 27 members as of December 2013, representing many states and all regions of the nation, from the West Coast, the Middle West, the South and the East Coast.
-Twenty-one Democrats and six Republicans are members.
-ACA looks forward to working with these Representatives in Congress to advance the cause of Americans residing and working overseas.
+The Americans Abroad Caucus counts 28 members as of April 2014, representing many states and all regions of the nation, from the West Coast, the Middle West, the South and the East Coast.
+Twenty-two Democrats and six Republicans are members.
+ACA, Inc. looks forward to working with these Representatives in Congress to advance the cause of Americans residing and working overseas.

 Carolyn B. Maloney (D-NY), Co-Chair http://maloney.house.gov